milind-windsurf/pensando-elk/README.md

 ---

-  #### Documented version
-  To get up and running with Pensando's ELK implementation, but need a bit more guidance than a basic readme, [click here](https://pensando.gitlab.io/tbd/siem/elastic/elk-pensando/index.html)

   #### Quick Start
   NOTE: Use this if you are running on a *nix system, don't need docker(-compose) help and understand basic ELK admin